 ACCOMMODATION & FACILITIES AT MAPAZI CAMP:

 There are just three walk-in tents, set out along the river banks.
 Each is Meru in style – an outer layer of canvas extends well over the inner layer to form a shady veranda.
 Set with a couple of classic safari chairs and a table, the veranda is a great spot for relaxing and enjoying your river views!
 Coming into the tent through its zipped entrance, you’ll find a double bed or twin beds, lighting, and storage space.
 The beds are wood framed and pleasantly sturdy, just the job for a good night’s sleep.
 There’s also an opening at the back, allowing fresh breezes to waft through.
-Washing facilities are housed in a small canvas structure adjacent to the tent, and they comprise flush toilet, washbasin, and shower with hot and cold running water.
+Washing facilities are housed separately in a small canvas structure a short distance from the tent, and they comprise flush toilet, washbasin, and shower with hot and cold running water.
 Each washroom has a river view too!
 Finally, there’s access to a comfy hammock, fantastic for relaxing in between your walking safaris.

 The communal facilities at Mapazi Camp consist of lounging and dining areas, set up within an open-sided tent known as the Chitenje.
 It’s surrounded by the big boughs of an immense sausage tree, guaranteeing comfort and shade.
 In the lounge area, there’s well-cushioned wood-framed seating around a coffee table.
 The dining area has a table and safari chairs.
 Guests can also eat al fresco – morning coffee and a light breakfast are often enjoyed on the river banks at sunrise, while dining locations also include the banks of the river, close to a warming campfire!